Protecting Yourself Against Digital Fraud

 Check Your Account History

 It’s important to check your account transactions frequently to make sure there aren’t any you don’t recognize.
-If you miss the window your financial institution requires to report suspicious activity, you could end up losing money.
+If you wait too long to report suspicious activity, you could end up losing money.
 Use your financial institution’s mobile app to easily monitor account activity and suspend your card if it’s lost or stolen.

 Use Safe ATMs